-Occult head and neck tumors with cervical metastasis in level II/III lymph nodes that is positive for Epstein-Barr virus (EBV+) encoded small RNAs (EBER) identified by in situ hybridization are staged using Chapter 9.
-Assign primary site C119; do NOT code this discriminator
+Occult head and neck tumors with cervical metastasis in Levels I-VII, and other group lymph nodes that is positive for Epstein-Barr virus (EBV+) (regardless of p16 status) encoded small RNAs (EBER) identified by in situ hybridization are staged using Chapter 9.
+Assign primary site C119; do NOT code this discriminator.

-- Chapter 10: HPV-Mediated (p16+) Oropharyngeal Cancer Occult head and neck tumors with cervical metastasis in level II/III lymph nodes, p16 positive with histology consistent with HPV-mediated oropharyngeal carcinoma (OPC), should be staged using Chapter 10.
-Assign primary site C109; do NOT code this discriminator - Ill Defined, Other (Summary Stage only) If the tumor is not occult or does not have cervical metastasis in level II/III lymph nodes, it is not included in Chapter 6 and will be classified as III Defined, Other for Summary Staging
+AJCC 8th edition Chapter 10: HPV-Mediated (p16+) Oropharyngeal Cancer (Schema ID 00100: Oropharynx HPV-Mediated (p16+)) Occult head and neck tumors with cervical metastasis in Levels I-VII, and other group lymph nodes, p16 positive with histology consistent with HPV-mediated oropharyngeal carcinoma (OPC), should be staged using Chapter 10.
+Assign primary site C109; do NOT code this discriminator

+• Ill-Defined Other (Summary Stage only) (Schema ID 99999: Ill-Defined Other)

+If the tumor is not occult or does not have cervical metastasis in Levels I-VII, and other group lymph nodes, it is not included in Chapter 6 and will be classified as III-Defined Other for Summary Staging